-The Medusoid Euphorbias are easily identified.
-They have a central head sprouting numerous snakelike arms (branches), just like Medusa in Greek mythology.
-The arms may be stubby and widely spaced, or they may be long, snake-like and closely spaced.
-For all of the Medusoid Euphorbias, the central thickened stem is equivalent to a caudex.
+Medusoid Euphorbias are easily identified.
+They have a central head sprouting numerous snake-like arms (branches), just like Medusa in Greek mythology.
+The arms may be stubby and widely spaced or long, snake-like, and closely spaced.
+The central thickened stem is equivalent to a caudex for all of the Medusoid Euphorbias.
 It is the central storage region and can act as a reservoir for nutrients and moisture in times of stress.
-Many of the Medusoid Euphorbias will shed their arms during extended droughts, regrowing new ones when the rains return.
+Many Medusoid Euphorbias shed their arms during extended droughts, regrowing new ones when the rains return.

 Euphorbia fortuita comes from Cape Province.
-It has a tuberous main root that merges into the main caudex, and stiff cylindrical branches usually about 4 inches (10 cm) long, but occasionally one will be twice as long.
+It has a tuberous main root that merges into the main caudex and stiff cylindrical branches, usually about 4 inches (10 cm) long, but occasionally one will be twice as long.

-Euphorbia fusca, will produce secondary heads quickly.
+Euphorbia fusca will produce secondary heads quickly.
 These can be removed to start new plants.

 Euphorbia gamkensis is very rare and only occurs between Calitzdorp and Oudtshoorn in the Little Karoo.
 It has a large, more or less cylindrical underground caudex up to 2.4 inches (6 cm) in diameter.

 Euphorbia inermis looks like Euphorbia esculenta, with numerous thick, closely spaced arms.
-The caudex is up to 20 inches (50 cm) in diameter, with many dozens of short arms arising from the sides.
+The caudex is up to 20 inches (50 cm) in diameter, with dozens of short arms arising from the sides.

-Euphorbia inermis var. huttonae, formerly known as Euphorbia huttoniae is a local or morphological form of Euphorbia inermis, differing only by flower character.
+Euphorbia inermis var. huttonae, formerly known as Euphorbia huttoniae, is a local or morphological form of Euphorbia inermis, differing only by flower character.

 - Back to genus Euphorbia

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus